AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 ## Introduction

-I've been a bit obsessed with continuous computation.
+I've been a bit obsessed with continuous computation recently.
 Both in the sense of analog computing and the sense of coinduction.
 I want to write a post about the latter eventually, but this post will be focused on analog computation.
 Specifically, how one might compute digital functions inside a continuous domain.
-To be more specific, by the end of this post I want to have a function S : ℝ → ℝ whose action is, in some sense, equivalent to that of Quicksort, since that seems like a well-known enough discrete algorithm which also requires all the techniques I want to talk about.
+By the end of this post I want to have a function S : ℝ → ℝ whose action is, in some sense, equivalent to that of Quicksort, since that seems like a well-known enough discrete algorithm which also requires all the techniques I want to talk about.

 This post is a follow-up to [my last post](http://anthonylorenhart.com/2021-01-08-Basic-Bijective-Godel-Encodings/) on bijective encodings, so you may want to read that first if you haven't.